 Thank you for purchasing a CFMOTO vehicle, and welcome to our world-wide family of CFMOTO enthusiasts.
-Be sure to visit us at www.cfmoto.com for the latest news, new product introductions, upcoming events, career opportunities, and more.
+Be sure to visit us online at www.cfmoto.com for the latest news, new product introductions, upcoming events, and more.

-CFMOTO develops, manufactures, markets and delivers the world's most reliable and cost effective all-terrain vehicles, motorcycles and scooters, utility vehicles, boat and power sports engines.
-Founded in 1989 and teaming up with more than 1200 companions, CFMOTO has developed 98 vehicle models and 51 engine models, which are distributed in over 70 countries and regions.
-CFMOTO is edging into the advanced ranks in the world in the power sports industry, and aims to supply superior products to dealers and fans globally.
+CFMOTO is an international company that specializes in the development, manufacture, and marketing of all-terrain vehicles, utility vehicles, large displacement motorcycles, and their core components.
+Founded in 1989, CFMOTO is devoted to the development of independent brand cultivation and R&D innovation.
+CFMOTO products are currently distributed through more than 2000 companions worldwide in more than 100 countries and regions.
+CFMOTO is edging into the advanced ranks in the world of powersports, and aims to supply superior products to dealers and fans globally.